 Most kids don’t need a lot of friends.
 But friendships, both in the early grade school years, and later, when they’re teenagers, are crucial to a child’s social and emotional growth.

-Learning how to form successful peer relationships is a critical skill for kids, and one that they will be using—and refining—all their lives.
+Learning how to form successful peer relationships is a critical skill for kids, and one they’ll use—and refine—all their lives.
 That’s why forcing them into social situations won’t help.
-Instead you need to help them build skills and develop the confidence they need to enjoy them.
+Instead, you need to help them build skills and develop the confidence they need to enjoy them.

 So what can you do to help a child who’s not making friends?